Pose Estimation of a Thruster-Driven Bioinspired Multi-Link Robot: INTRODUCTION

-Prior work with multi-link and snake robots has used Kalman filters to fuse information from multiple sensors into state and pose estimates~\cite{Rollinson2011-ti, Rollinson2016-kd, Rollinson2013-zx, Tully2011-ka}.
-Two key differences between the systems considered in these works and our target systems are that the previously considered systems were equipped with joint angle encoders, whereas our systems are not, and that the systems in the prior work were directly controlled via torque or position control around their joints, whereas our systems have passive joints and are driven by a set of thrusters arrayed along the body~\cite{Yang2025-ja}.
-Other work has been aimed at estimating the shape of a multi-link system using IMUs without joint encoders~\cite{Furukawa2021-vb, Zhang2024-ws, Cox2023-mt}.
-However, that work has been directed at uncontrolled fixed-base chains over short time horizons, rather than the mobile chains we are targeting, and so has not considered overall body pose estimation.
+Prior state estimation work for multi-link and snake robots has used Kalman filters to fuse information from multiple sensors into state and pose estimates~\cite{Rollinson2011-ti, Rollinson2016-kd, Rollinson2013-zx, Tully2011-ka}.
+However, the systems considered in these works differ from ours in two key aspects: they were equipped with joint angle encoders, and they were directly controlled via torque or position control at the joints, whereas our system has passive joints and is driven by thrusters equipped to each link.
+Other work has aimed at estimating the shape of multi-link systems using inertial measurement units (IMUs) without joint encoders~\cite{Furukawa2021-vb, Zhang2024-ws, Cox2023-mt}.
+However, these works have focused on uncontrolled, fixed-base chains over short time horizons, rather than the free-floating chains considered here, and therefore do not address simultaneous pose and shape estimation.

-Our experimental platform is the LandSalp, a planar chain of links equipped with force-controlled omniwheels as illustrated in Fig.~\ref{fig:design}.
-This drive system allows us to physically simulate the effects of fluid drag and thrust on a chain immersed in fluid without incurring the logistical complications of actually operating a system in water.
-The dynamics of the LandSalp provide enough physical noise to be an ``interesting'' estimation problem, and this system serves as a proving ground for testing controllers and observers before deploying them on a waterborne system such as our FloatSalp \cite{Hecht-2024-development, Choi-2025-gait}.
+Our experimental platform is the LandSalp robot, a planar chain of links equipped with force-controlled omniwheels, shown in Fig.~\ref{fig:design}.
+This drive system allows us to physically simulate the effects of fluid drag and thrust on a chain immersed in fluid without incurring the logistical complications of operating a system in water.
+The dynamics of the LandSalp introduce sufficient physical noise to constitute a challenging estimation problem, and the system serves as a proving ground for testing controllers and observers before deployment on a waterborne platform such as FloatSalp, a salp-inspired three-link marine surface robot~\cite{Hecht-2024-development, Choi-2025-gait}.